chanvitj/FortiGate_HA_AWS_TGW_GWLB/README.md

 You should be able to RDP to Win3, Win4.

 ## N-S Inspection
-Web1 is a Web Server.
+Web1 is a Linux Web Server.
-Traffic from Internet to Web1 will be inspected as N-S inspection (Ingress).
+Traffic from Internet to Web1 (http://<public ip address of ALB>) will be inspected as N-S inspection (Ingress).
 If you cannot access from Internet to Web, it might because there isn't ALB1 or FortiWeb1 which are showing in diagram.
 But actually, there isn't.
 It is plan for next version of this guide.
 For now, you have to manually deploy AWS ALB or FortiWeb VM.
 Or, it might because of Firewall Policy of FGT1/2.